joaks1/PyMsBayes/doc/source/tutorials/background.rst

 where :math:`n_x` is the number of random variables already assigned to category :math:`x`.
+OK, that might not sound very simple, but it is if we just walk through an example using our three lizard species.
-For example, we have to assign our first pair of lizard population to a divergence event.
+First, we have to assign our first lizard specie ("A") to a divergence event with probability 1.0 (the species had to diverge sometime!); let's call this the "blue" divergence event.
-Next we assign the second pair to either a new divergence event with probability :math:`\alpha/\alpha + 1` or to the same divergence event as the first pair with probability :math:`1/\alpha + 1`.
+Next we assign the second species ("B") to either a new ("red") divergence event with probability :math:`\alpha/\alpha + 1` or to the same "blue" divergence event as the first species with probability :math:`1/\alpha + 1`.
-Simply repeat until all the lizard species have been assigned to a divergence event.

-As discussed in the ":ref:`comparative_divergence_models`" section above, there are a total of five divergence models when we have three taxa to compare (i.e., there are five ways to assign our three lizard species to divergence events).
-So, we can use a probability tree to see the probability of all possible assignments (models) given the concentration parameter.
-Below, you can adjust the concentration parameter and see how it affects the prior probability of all five possible divergence models.
+For this example, let's say it gets assigned to the "blue" event.
+Lastly, we assign the third species ("C") to either a new ("red") divergence event with probability :math:`\alpha/\alpha + 2` or to the same "blue" divergence event as the first two species with probability :math:`2/\alpha + 2`.

+If we draw out all possible assignments as a tree, we get Figure dpp_tree_ below.
+You can adjust the concentration parameter to get a feel for how it affects the prior probability of each divergence model.
+Notice that as the concentration parameter increases we place more and more probability on the divergence models with less clustering (less shared divergences), whereas we place more and more probability on clustered models (shared divergences) as we decrease the concentration parameter.

+.. _dpp_tree:
 .. raw:: html

     <div id="dpp_div" name="dpp_div" align="center">